 All the information is set up in a self-guided way with a lot of templates and customization to play around for all needs and goals.

-As for the nutritional information itself, this has been put together by consulting top vegetarian fitness experts with experience on what works and what doesn’t, including the author himself Chris Willitts who has a vast experience on the topic and results to show for.
+As for the nutritional information itself, this has been put together by consulting top vegetarian fitness experts with experience on what works and what doesn’t, including the author himself Chris Willitts who has vast experience on the topic and results to show for.

 About Chris Willitts

 Chris Willis is a bodybuilder with 20 years of training under his belt.
-Based in California, he wasn’t a vegetarian to begin with, but he became one years ago, when he sought to find a healthier but still complete nutrition alternative to the usual meat-based bodybuilder’s diet.
+Based in California, he wasn’t a vegetarian, to begin with, but he became one years ago when he sought to find a healthier but still complete nutrition alternative to the usual meat-based bodybuilder’s diet.

-Since switching over to vegetarianism, Chris has not experienced any ill effect at all and in fact, he even became stronger, standing today at 225lbs on the scale at 6’0″ tall.
+Since switching over to vegetarianism, Chris has not experienced any ill effect at all, and in fact, he even became stronger, standing today at 225lbs on the scale at 6’0″ tall.

-In 2013 he founded his website https://www.vegetarianbodybuilding.com/, where a variety of topics are discussed, not just muscle building, workouts and nutrition but also uncharacteristic topics like mind-body fitness, meditation, mindfulness, flexibility and functionality.
+In 2013 he founded his website https://www.vegetarianbodybuilding.com/, where a variety of topics are discussed, not just muscle building, workouts, and nutrition but also uncharacteristic topics like mind-body fitness, meditation, mindfulness, flexibility, and functionality.

 As per his formal qualifications, Chris Willitts studied business, psychology, and consciousness at the University of Michigan, Ann Arbor.
-He is also alumnus of the LeaderShape Institute, a highly deemed leadership development program, where he was chosen to be a facilitator of the program.
+He is also an alumnus of the LeaderShape Institute, a highly deemed leadership development program, where he was chosen to be a facilitator of the program.

-Bottom line is: Chris Willitts knows what it takes to build muscle on a vegetarian diet.
+The bottom line is: Chris Willitts knows what it takes to build muscle on a vegetarian diet.

 Closing Thoughts On The V3 Bodybuilding System

-It is also a useful hub for regular people and not just athletes and bodybuilders, in that it offers sound macro nutrient ratios from plant derived ingredients, telling exactly how to mix and match different plant foods for the healthiest results.
+It is also a useful hub for regular people and not just athletes and bodybuilders, in that it offers sound macronutrient ratios from plant-derived ingredients, telling exactly how to mix and match different plant foods for the healthiest results.